ConnorDonegan/connordonegan.github.io/florida.markdown

 #### Notes

 [^lumber]: For much more on labor relations in the lumber and turpentine industries, see Aarron Reynolds.
 “Inside the Jackson Tract: The Battle Over Peonage Labor Camps in Southern Alabama, 1906”.
 In: Southern Spaces (January 2013). <https://southernspaces.org/2013/inside-jackson-tract-battle-over-peonage-labor-camps-southern-alabama-1906>.
+Other studies that link convict leasing and the generally repressive legal system to labor-repressive regimes include: Alex Lichtenstein, *Twice the Work of Free Labor: The Political Economy of Convict Labor in the New South*.
+Verso, 1996; Bobby M. Wilson, *America's Johannesburg: Industrialization and Racial Transformation in Birmingham*.
+Rowman & Littlefield Publishers, Inc.: 114--121.
+These issues as well as gender are covered by: Sarah Haley. *No mercy here: Gender, punishment, and the making of Jim Crow modernity.* UNC Press Books, 2016; Talitha L. LeFlouria. *Chained in Silence: Black Women and Convict Labor in the New South.* UNC Press Books, 2015.

 [^2]: This quotation and the political events surrounding it, as well as Martin Tabert's death, are mainly gathered from: Noel Gordon Carper.
 "The covict-lease system in Florida, 1866-1923."
 PhD thesis.
 Florida State University, 1966: 141--153, 297--299.